Town Hall, Vilnius: History

 As far back as the early fifteenth century, the square was bordered by small shops.
 With the expansion of the city and the development of trade the number of small shops was increasing.
 Most of them were selling salt, iron and meat products.
 It is known that all of these shops could not have been sold, donated or transferred freely as everything was strictly regulated.
 Trading on the Town Hall Square was restricted by regulations such as the prohibition for the Jewish butchers to build their butcher's shops both on the urban market and on Vokiečių (German) Street.
 It was also prohibited to buy up products on the roadsides and sell them later in the city at a higher price.
 It was a measure to avoid the season of high prices, especially if there was a shortage of some product such as grain in deficit times.
 Any violations were punished with monetary fines, flogging, imprisonment and confiscation of merchandise.
 Confiscated goods were donated to various refuges and hospitals.

-Following the example many established cities Vilnius was granted the Magdeburg Rights in 1387.
+Following the example of many established cities Vilnius was granted Magdeburg rights in 1387.
 Those rights granted a right for merchants on the routes through Vilnius to stop in the capital and to sell their goods in a market.
 In 1503, due to the number of foreign traders the city built a special guest house for them to stay, on the site of the present day National Philharmonic.
 They had rooms for merchants and their retinues and premises to store their goods as well as room for horses, carts and sledges.
 Strict regulations were also imposed on traders and guilds regarding the construction of their market places and participation in the city's events.

 However, fighting with resellers was often a real challenge: powerful owners of jurisdictions would not always obey the orders of the rulers.
 Scottish and Jewish tradesmen in the seventeenth century were forbidden to trade in golden, silver, silk and semi-silk fringes and edgings, but this prohibition was not applied to the said articles produced in manufactures of Naples and Frankfurt.

 Many attractions and events were organised in the square such as the performances of bears, travelling acrobats, comedians, and various troupes.
 The mysteries, or semi-religious performances, were also popular.

 The Town Hall Square was the place where various celebrations were announced such as meetings with important guests and foreign rulers and family festivals of local noblemen.